w3f/research/docs/polkadot/Token Economics.md

 ### How a transaction fee is constituted and split

+There will be several types of transactions, with different fee levels.
+This fee differentiation is used to reflect the different computational costs incurred by transactions, and to encourage/discourage certain types of transactions.
+Thus, goverance will have to keep statistics on the types of transactions observed and their resource usage, to adjust the fees.

+Part of the transaction fee needs to go as a reward to the block producer for transaction inclusion, as otherwise they would have an incentive not to include transactions since smaller blocks are faster to produce, distribute and incorporate in chain.
+However, the block producer should not be rewarded the full amount of the fee, so they are discouraged from stuffing blocks.
+How much of the tx fee goes to the block producer is an adjustable parameter via governance; we originally suggest 50%.
+This percentage might depend on the transaction type, to encourage the block producer to include some txs over others.
+We suggest that the rest of the tx fees goes to treasury (instead of burning) to keep better control of inflation/deflation.

+There can be an additional space in each block that is reserved for crucial or urgent transactions, so that they can be included even if the block is full.
+Fishermen txs that report misbehaviours would be an example of crucial transaction.

-A transaction fee includes a base fee to cover for signature verification costs and a variable fee that is proportional to the number of bytes to be put on chain.
+A transaction fee includes a base fee and a variable fee that is proportional to the number of bytes to be put on chain.
 That is,

 $$f(tx):=f_{base}+size(tx)\cdot f_{byte},$$

 for some parameters $f_{base}$ and $f_{byte}$ and where $size(tx)$ is the number of bytes of transaction.

-Part of the transaction fee needs to go as a reward to block producers for transaction inclusion, as otherwise they would have an incentive not to include transactions since smaller blocks are faster to produce, distribute and incorporate in chain.
-Another part should be burned, to discourage validators from stuffing blocks.
-The burned proportion should be an adjustable parameter via governance.
-**(Q: what are relevant parameters for deciding the amount that is burned?
-For a block producer, what should be the ratio between rewards from transaction fees and rewards from minting new tokens?)**

-Moreover, fees are determined by transaction type.
-Allow an additional fee to be given to block producer per transaction type, which can be adjusted by governance.
-This is to ensure that certain heavier transactions can be made to be included if usually ignored.

-Create an additional space for certain transactions in the block that can be included even if the block is full  for some system crucial transactions.
-For example, fishermen transactions that report misbehaviour or other similar system transactions.

-Evaluate all functions to determine the typical resource usage in order to add potential additional fees.
+The base fee will depend on the type of transaction, while the per-byte fee may be the same for all types.

 ### Adjustment of fees over time